sunnyRavindra/Botcat/README.md

 18. Share the Docker image information: Provide others with the necessary details to pull and use the shared image.
 This includes the registry URL, repository name, and tag.
 They can use the `docker pull` command to retrieve the image from the registry and `docker run` to run the containerized application locally.
 #### Reference
    - Docker Registry -> https://docs.docker.com/get-started/overview/

+### Docker-Registry
+1. A Docker registry is a storage system that stores Docker images.
+2. Docker Hub is a popular public registry available for general use.
+3. Docker is configured to search for images on Docker Hub by default.
+4. Users can also set up their own private registry.
+5. The docker pull or docker run commands retrieve required images from the configured registry.
+6. The docker push command allows users to upload their own images to the configured registry.

+test readme file
 ## Markdown
 1. GitHub Markdown is a lightweight markup language used to format and style text on GitHub.
 2. It is based on the original Markdown syntax but includes some additional features and extensions.